viljoviitanen/setup-simple-openvpn/README.md

 NOTES
 =====

 Amazon Linux 2014.09 does not work with this script currently!
-At least older Centos 6 and Ubuntu 12.04 LTS releases work, possibly many others too.
-Newer Centos and Ubuntu releases (Centos 7, Ubuntu 14.04 LTS) are untested by the author.
+Centos 6 and Ubuntu 12.04 and 14.04 LTS releases work, possibly many others too.
+Centos 7 is untested by the author.

 Installation Instructions
 =========================